ShaunCurtis/Blazr.Demo.EditForm/readme.md

 This Repo contains the demo solution for Form locking and Navigation Locking.

+There's a log running issue on official aspnetcore github site about the need for this:

+[[Blazor] Add support for confirming navigations #40149](https://github.com/dotnet/aspnetcore/issues/40149#issuecomment-1129780748)

 The detailed articles can be found here:

 [Building Edit forms](https://shauncurtis.github.io/articles/Building-Edit-Forms.html)